Hell on Earth 2006: Steve Irwin controversy

 Besides Irwin's family, the episode also received criticism from press personalities; John Beyer, the director of Mediawatch-UK, said that it was in bad taste to create such a scene and the makers of South Park should review their decision to show it.
 Irwin's fellow naturalist Mark Amey called the show "distasteful shit".

 In a response to the controversy around the episode, Tony Fox, a spokesperson for Comedy Central, defended the episode, saying, "The South Park guys do inappropriate things all the time...their goal is to make people laugh, not to offend people."
 Additionally, another spokesperson for the network has said that "South Park has offended people in the past and probably will again.
 Regular watchers would not be shocked."
 Although rumors were spread about the episode not being broadcast in Australia due to the controversy, The Australian Communications and Media Authority (ACMA) announced the episode would be broadcast on SBS, but would be delayed 12 months due to programming issues.

-Series co-creators Trey Parker and Matt Stone said that they were surprised to see the Steve Irwin depiction cause so much controversy, essentially since they felt South Park has featured far more offensive material and that, "in South Park lore, it's established that basically everyone ends up in hell."
+Series co-creators Trey Parker and Matt Stone said that they were surprised to see the Steve Irwin depiction cause so much controversy, essentially since they felt South Park has featured far more offensive material and that, "in South Park lore, it's established that basically everyone ends up in hell (despite this being retconned in the episode Best Friends Forever)."